Aqasch/Aqasch.github.io/docs/posts/15-01-2022-brief-about.md

 <p>
 </p>

-<p>Concrete of the castle turns more alive as time heads towards midnight.<br>
+<p>The concrete of the castle turns more alive as time heads towards midnight.<br>
 Dungeons of the leftovers, thriving for half lifeless beings.
 </p>